drawnhermanic/lio-timesheet/README.md

 * Database project `Timesheet.Database`
 ## Build and run

+First, build the project (this will restore the packages).
-First, publish the database project.
+Publish the database project.
 This will create a database in your local SQL Server instance  ((LocalDb)\MSSQLLocalDB).
 Use the DEV publish profile.
-Build the project (this will restore the packages)

 Run the solution

 ## Error handling